 (2) An AMOC that provides an acceptable level of safety may be used for the requirements of paragraph (a) of this AD, if it is approved by a Boeing Company DER who has been authorized by the Manager, Seattle Aircraft Certification Office, to make such findings.

 Incorporation by Reference

-(h) Unless otherwise specified in this AD, the actions must be done in accordance with Boeing Alert Service Bulletin 727-53A0229, dated March 24, 2005.
+(c) Unless otherwise specified by this AD, the actions must be done in accordance with Boeing Alert Service Bulletin 727-53A0225, dated September 11, 2003.
 This incorporation by reference was approved by the Director of the Federal Register in accordance with 5 U.S.C.
 552(a) and 1 CFR part 51.
-To get copies of this service information, contact Boeing Commercial Airplanes, P.O.
+Copies may be obtained from Boeing Commercial Airplanes, P.O.
 Box 3707, Seattle, Washington 98124-2207.
-To inspect copies of this service information, go to the FAA, Transport Airplane Directorate, 1601 Lind Avenue, SW., Renton, Washington; or to the National Archives and Records Administration (NARA).
-For information on the availability of this material at the NARA, call (202) 741-6030, or go to http://www.archives.gov/federal_register/code_of_federal_regulations/ibr_locations.html.
+Copies may be inspected at the FAA, Transport Airplane Directorate, 1601 Lind Avenue, SW., Renton, Washington; or at the Office of the Federal Register, 800 North Capitol Street, NW., suite 700, Washington, DC.

-(i) This amendment becomes effective on November 16, 2005.Start Signature
+(d) This amendment becomes effective on March 24, 2004.Start Signature

 Issued in Renton, Washington, on February 5, 2004.

 Kevin M. Mullin,

 Acting Manager, Transport Airplane Directorate, Aircraft Certification Service.